|Logging in to Campus Express

 Academic Year: $684.00

 A: Various types of parking permits are available for University parking facilities.
 Parking permits are issued on an annual basis valid from September 1 through August 31; on an academic year basis valid from September 1 through May 31; and for Summer Sessions I and II, plus the full Summer.
 Parking permits are not transferable.

 Q: When can I purchase a parking pass?

 - Daily/Commuter Parking Permits are issued for parking during normal business hours in assigned University parking facilities.
-These permits are also honored in any surface parking lot after 5:00 p.m., provided space is available, vehicles are parked in legitimate, striped parking spaces and the vehicle shows a hangtag on the rear view mirror.
+These permits are also honored in any surface parking lot 5:00 p.m.-Midnight, Monday to Friday; and 6:00 a.m.-Midnight, Saturday and Sunday, provided space is available, vehicles are parked in legitimate, striped parking spaces and the hangtag is prominently displayed on the rear view mirror.

 - Evening Parking Permits are available for purchase for the academic year or annually.
-They are valid after 4:00 p.m. on weekdays until 11:00 p.m. and all day on weekends.
-These permits are honored in any of our surface parking lots, provided space is available, vehicles are parked in legitimate, striped parking spaces and the vehicle shows a hangtag on the rear view mirror.
+They are valid weekdays 3:30 p.m. until midnight and on Saturday and Sunday 6:00 a.m. until midnight.
+These permits are honored in any of our surface parking lots, provided space is available, vehicles are parked in legitimate, striped parking spaces and the hangtag is prominently displayed on the rear view mirror.

 - 24-Hr Parking Permits are issued for round-the-clock parking, including holidays.

 - Motorcycle Parking Permits are issued for either daily/commuter access or 24-hour access.
 Different rates apply.